 - Previous negative reactions from family about LGBTQ+ topics

-12. Your Gut Instinct Keeps Telling You Something’s Off
+12. Your Gut Keeps Telling You Something’s Off

 Never underestimate your intuition.
 If something consistently feels wrong or confusing about your relationship, pay attention to that feeling.